FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Deliverables for this lab are:
 1. Show pictures, videos of the "sense-making" algorithms you tried.
+1. Show the filledout answers for the Contextual Interaction Design Tool.
 1. Show a video of how you embed one of these algorithms into your observant system.
 1. Test, characterize your interactive device.
 Show faults in the detection and how the system handled it.